 Returns the requested information items about the connection, if they are defined.

-Note that client\random, server\random and master\secret are values that affect the security of connection.
+Note that client\random, server\random, master\secret and keylog are values that affect the security of connection.
 Meaningful atoms, not specified above, are the ssl option names.